 Promises kept

-Susan H.*, a resident at one of our Communities for Healthy Living, benefited from the Promise when she unexpectedly needed to transfer to the campus Health Center following a sudden illness.
-She and her family never could have imagined that just two years after moving to Independent Living, Susan would be experiencing a far different living — and the dramatic increase in medical costs that can accompany such a change.
+Susan H.*, a resident at one of our Communities for Healthy Living, benefited from the Promise when she unexpectedly needed to transfer to the campus health center following a sudden illness.
+She and her family never could have imagined that just two years after moving to Independent Living, Susan would be experiencing a far different life — and facing the dramatic increase in medical costs that can accompany such a change.

 Making it all possible

 Supported solely by donations, the WesleyLife Promise is funded by each community's Good Samaritan or Good Shepherd fund.
-Neighbors helping neighbors; that's what being a Good Samaritan is all about!
 Each WesleyLife community supports its own residents in times of financial need through local fundraising activities and events, such as chili suppers, golf outings, and garage sales.
-Broader fundraising efforts through philanthropic giving also contribute funds to support this promise.
+Broader fundraising efforts through philanthropic giving also contribute funds to support the promise.

-As healthy living in our communities helps lead to longer life spans, many residents who lived and invested well for retirement may nonetheless need assistance.
+As healthy living in our communities can happily lead to longer lives, increasing numbers of residents may need assistance in the years to come.
 The WesleyLife Promise covers not only the cost of care for residents whose needs cannot be met with government-funded programs, but also helps provide necessities and comfort items.
 Those who receive funds do so confidentially.

 Please consider donating to the Good Samaritan/Good Shepherd fund at the community of your choice to help keep residents safe and healthy at home.
 Whether you are giving for the first time or have supported these funds previously, we appreciate your compassion and generosity!